cioportfolio/python/docs/index.md

 For almost any interesting program this won't be enough on its own.
 Here are some reasons:

 - Sometime you will be working with lots of data and information.
 If you can only do one step after the other you will have to write lots of boring repetitive code.
-- A program is unable to change what it does in response to events - imagine a compute game that ignored the controller!
+- A simple step-by-step program can't change what it does in response to events - imagine a compute game that ignored the controller!
 - Complex programs will be very hard to read - imagine if books didn't have chapters and paragraphs!

 Python gives you ways to change the flow of the program so that you can make your code easier to read, quicker to write and react to events.
 These are sometimes called control structures.
 The main structures are:

 - Subprograms or functions that we have [seen already](#small-helper-programs).
 You can write some code, wrap it up in a function and re-use the same code many times.
 Your function can have a helpful name which makes the code easier to understand and you can use inputs so that the function can do different things in different circumstances.
 - [Branches](https://www.enjoyalgorithms.com/blog/conditions-and-branching-in-python).
-We will cover these later.
+We will [cover these later](#switching-between-different-bits-of-code).
 Branches allow your program to go down different paths depending upon an input.
 That could be from a person using the program, from some kind of sensor or from somewhere else in the program.
 - Loops and repetition.
-We will cover these later too.
+We will [cover these later](#repeating-code-many-times) too.
 These let you write one bit of code and use it many times.

 It is normal to use all of these structures in your program.
-All programing languages have these structures but they might use different key words, punctuation and layouts for them.

 ## Switching between different bits of code